Fair Machine Learning Under Partial Compliance: Introduction

 We investigate these dynamics using simulation tools.
 Our models consist of two types of agents: applicants and employers.
 The applicants each have a single ``score" reflecting their perceived skill levels, and belong to one of two demographic groups: one which has been historically disadvantaged, and associated with lower scores on average, and one which has been historically advantaged, which has higher scores on average.
 In this work, we take no position on the extent to which this disparity is the result of systematic biases in the appraisal of the disadvantaged group, or is an accurate reflection of skills that vary because of upstream discrimination in society.
 Our general observations apply in both cases.

-The employers may either be fairness-conscious (\textit{compliant})---taking into account considerations of demographic parity \citep{Calders2009,Feldman2015}, or fairness-agnostic (\textit{non-compliant})---deciding solely on the basis of scores.
+The employers may either be fairness-conscious (\textit{compliant})---taking into account considerations of demographic parity \citep{Calders2009,feldman2015certifying}, or fairness-agnostic (\textit{non-compliant})---deciding solely on the basis of scores.
 We also explore settings where applicants decide the type of institutions to which they apply strategically in light of the different incentives afforded by these selection policies.
-Our operationalization of fairness in terms of demographic parity is not intended as an endorsement of this measure as the appropriate fairness measure in hiring settings.
-Rather, our choice is based on the widespread use of the measure in current practice \citep{sanchez2020does}, perhaps due to a perceived connection between the quantitative measure and disparate impact doctrine in the United States and indirect discrimination regulations in the European Union \cite{sep-discrimination}\footnote{See \citet{Lipton2018a} and \citet{wachter2020fairness} for critical perspectives on the connection.}.

 We emphasize that our model is not intended as a realistic depiction of the labor market.
 We do not claim to offer direct policy prescriptions.
 Instead, our purpose is to propose the simplest conceivable model that captures the effects of partial compliance.
 By elucidating some basic qualitative insights regarding the impacts of partial compliance in allocative decisions, we aim to clarify the associated set of concerns that must be accounted for by any regulator.
 We argue that if even the most simple models evidence the complex interactive effects introduced by partial compliance behavior, then these effects must be considered when discussing the impact of specific policies or algorithmic approaches.